 Exploring Historical Sites Beyond the Fortress Walls

 Step off the beaten path and uncover the hidden historical treasures that lie beyond the fortress walls.
 While the Hwaseong Fortress is a must-see, the city’s rich history extends far beyond its iconic walls.
-Venture into the old town to discover lesser-known gems that offer a deeper dive into the past18.
+Venture into the old town to discover lesser-known gems that offer a deeper dive into the past.

 One such site is the Haenggung Palace, built in 1789 during the Joseon Dynasty.
 This royal residence served as a temporary home for kings and is a testament to the architectural brilliance of the era.
-Its serene courtyards and intricate designs provide a peaceful escape from the bustling city1.
+Its serene courtyards and intricate designs provide a peaceful escape from the bustling city.

 For a unique experience, visit the Suwon Hwaseong Museum.
-This museum offers detailed exhibits on the construction and significance of the fortress, enriching your understanding of its historical context1.
+This museum offers detailed exhibits on the construction and significance of the fortress, enriching your understanding of its historical context.
 It’s a perfect stop for history enthusiasts looking to delve deeper into the city’s heritage.

 Another hidden gem is the Korean Folk Village, featuring over 260 traditional houses that depict the lifestyle of the Joseon era.
-Here, you can experience hands-on activities and cultural performances, making it an engaging trip suwon for families and solo travelers alike1.
+Here, you can experience hands-on activities and cultural performances, making it an engaging trip suwon for families and solo travelers alike.

 Exploring these sites not only offers a more relaxed pace but also provides a fuller picture of the city’s cultural legacy.
 Each visit to these historical spots offers a unique perspective, ensuring your trip suwon is both enriching and memorable.